michaelpatrickpurcell/quatrefoil/README.md

 The correct positions of four of the tokens are specified by the cards held by the players.
 These tokens should be in the quatrefoil.
 Your position card specifies the correct position in the quatrefoil for the token specified by your colour card.

-The remaining token should should be the free token.
+The remaining token should be the free token.
 Because it should not be in the quatrefoil, it does not have an associated position card.

 ## Communication
 During the game, communication between players is strictly limited.
 At any time, you may only indicate whether your token is in the correct position or not.